Updated by Dr. Catalin Barboianu

 This is the most common meaning, as it refers to the mathematical chances or likelihood of a particular bet being successful.
 This probability can be precisely computed given the characteristics of the game and bet.
 It is typically expressed numerically as a fraction (e.g. 1/4), percentage (e.g. 25%), or in ratio format (e.g. 3:1).

-But when evaluating casino games by the probability of winning individual wagers, it's important to note that this metric alone does not reflect the overall success.
-After all, a ‘win’ might refer to correctly predicting a particular outcome or turning an actual profit over time – which are two very different things.
+When you look at casino games and their probability of winning bets, remember that this figure doesn’t show how well you’re doing overall.
+After all, a ‘win’ might refer to correctly predicting a particular outcome or turning an actual profit over time – two very different things.

 Plus, high winning probabilities come with a proportional disadvantage in the form of low payout rates.
-This trade-off is central to casino game design, allowing the house to maintain its predictable mathematical edge across all bets and situations.
+This trade-off is central to casino game design.
+It allows the house to maintain its predictable mathematical edge across all bets and situations.

 This is how much a winning bet pays out relative to the original stake wagered.
 It is represented as a multiplier "X to Y", e.g. a 35 to 1 payout means a winning £1 bet will pay out £35 net.

 This doesn't apply to slots, though.
-As we saw above, RTP is the metric commonly used to judge the likelihood of being successful here, and this is how we can compare different titles to find the best payout online slots.
+As we saw above, RTP is the metric commonly used to judge the likelihood of being successful here.
+This is how we can compare different titles to find the best payout online slots.

 So, now we’ve established our definitions, which casino games offer the best odds for the different meanings?
 Let’s look at each one in turn.